People may typically associate shin pain with shin splints. However, other issues can also cause shin pain.

 - a bump

-- weakness or stiffness in the leg
+- stiffness in the leg

 Minor injuries due to a blow to the shin will generally heal quickly.
 A person with a minor injury to their shin can treat it in the following ways:

 - using an ice pack, making sure not to place ice directly on the skin

 - lightly wrapping the injury in a bandage